-Located in the state of Illinois, Elmhurst is a medium-sized city with a population of 45,742 residents.
+Elmhurst is a mid-sized city located in the state of Illinois.
+The city has a population of 45,742 inhabitants.
 Elmhurst has a population density of 4,458 people per square mile.
 This would be considered well above the national population density level.
 At 90%, the majority of the Elmhurst population is White; this is followed by 5% Asian and 1% Black.
 Elmhurst is known to be family friendly as more than 85% of the population has already tied the knot.
 It might also be worth noting that 48% of residents also have children under the age of 18.

 |Average one way commute||29min||29min||26min|

 |Workers who carpool||4.6%||8.3%||9.3%|

 |Workers who take public transit||11.2%||9.2%||5.1%|

 |Workers who bicycle||0.2%||0.6%||0.6%|

 |Workers who walk||3.5%||3.1%||2.8%|